maxgmr/mfs16/mfs16book/src/instruction_set.md

 - **RTZ:** Return if the Zero flag is set.
   Opcode: 0x8114
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **RNZ:** Return if the Zero flag is reset.
   Opcode: 0x8115
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **RTC:** Return if the Carry flag is set.
   Opcode: 0x8116
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **RNC:** Return if the Carry flag is reset.
   Opcode: 0x8117
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **RTO:** Return if the Overflow flag is set.
   Opcode: 0x8118
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **RNO:** Return if the Overflow flag is reset.
   Opcode: 0x8119
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **RTP:** Return if the Parity flag is set.
   Opcode: 0x811A
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **RNP:** Return if the Parity flag is reset.
   Opcode: 0x811B
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **RTN:** Return if the Negative flag is set.
   Opcode: 0x811C
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **RNN:** Return if the Negative flag is reset.
   Opcode: 0x811D
-  Cycles: 3
+  Cycles: 3 if satisfied, else 2

 - **RETI:** Return from subroutine, then enable interrupts.
   Opcode: 0x811E